 Those members who would like a copy of "The Royal Artillery Yacht Club - The Twenty Five Years from 1983 to 2008" are requested to please contact the Honorary Secretary.

-Alternatively a draft soft copy of the History is available Here
+Alternatively a draft soft copy of the History is available on request to Webmaster.

 The early RAYC history (1933 - 83)has been researched and edited by Colonel Harvey, who would like to thank many helpers.
 These include Brigadier Paddy Ryan and Colonel Peter Lowe who kindly acted as publishers; Lieutenant Colonel Peter Sweet the Club's Honorary Secretary, and the Editors of Gunner and the RA Journal who have provided a wealth of material from the past.